djvaron/djvaron.github.io/res_astro.md

         feature: satellites.jpg
 ---

 In the summer of 2013 I took a position as a research assistant in [Professor Tracy Webb's](http://www.physics.mcgill.ca/~webb/) astrophysics group at McGill University.
-Professor Webb's group studies cosmological structure formation, which is the science of how large-scale structure forms in the universe.
+Professor Webb's group studies cosmological structure formation, which is the science of how large-scale structure grows in the universe.

 I defended our work as [my honours physics thesis](/honphysthesis.pdf), and presented it with a poster at the 2014 Canadian Undergraduate Physics Conference in Kingston, Ontario.